Mohammed-islam0907/learning-devops/AWS/README.md

 - Ensures application is available even when instance fails
 - provides SSL termination (HTTPS) for your websites
 - High availability across zones
+- Does more than spreading traffic, handles failover, improves security and ensures high availability